Vietnam War body count controversy: Body count inflation

-In the summer of 1970, Norman Schwarzkopf Jr. wrote, "the Army War College issued a scathing report" that, among other things: criticized the Army's obsession with meaningless statistics and was especially damning on the subject of body counts in Vietnam.
-A young captain had told the investigators a sickening story: he'd been under so much pressure from headquarters to boost his numbers that he'd nearly gotten into a fistfight with a South Vietnamese officer over whose unit would take credit for various enemy body parts.
-Many officers admitted they had simply inflated their reports to placate headquarters.

-The junior officers queried in the 1970 "Study on Military Professionalism" (seemingly the study that Schwarzkopf refers to) had particularly violent reactions to instructions on the body count.
+The junior officers surveyed in the 1970 "Study on Military Professionalism" had particularly strong reactions to questions regarding the body count.
 "They told of being given quotas and being told to go out and recount until they had sufficient numbers.
-'Nobody out there believes the body count,' was the reportedly common response."
+'Nobody out there believes the body count,' was the dominant response of the young combat arms officers."

-In Lewis Sorley's book A Better War, published in 1999 after studies of voluminous previously-secret papers of General Creighton Abrams, he writes: Body count may have been the most corrupt – and corrupting – measure of progress in the whole mess.
+In Lewis Sorley's book A Better War, he discusses the same study: [B]ody count may have been the most corrupt – and corrupting – measure of progress in the whole mess.
 Certainly the consensus of senior Army leaders, the generals who commanded in Vietnam, strongly indicates that it was.
-A survey found that sixty-one percent of officers believed that the body count was often inflated.
-Typical comments by the respondents were that it was 'a fake – totally worthless', that 'the immensity of the false reporting is a blot on the honor of the Army', and that they were grossly exaggerated by many units primarily because of the incredible interest shown by people like McNamara and Westmoreland.
+Sixty-one percent, when polled on the matter, said the body count was "often inflated."
+Typical comments by the respondents were that it was 'a fake – totally worthless', that 'the immensity of the false reporting is a blot on the honor of the Army', and that "they were grossly exaggerated by many units primarily because of the incredible interest shown by people like McNamara and Westmoreland."

+A potential cause of body count inflation was highlighted by David Hackworth who noted that fabrication was often caused by pressure from senior officers.
+This created an incentive for units to falsify metrics by including civilians in the count.
+Former Secretary of Defense Charles Hagel, who was then a sergeant in the division commanded by General Ewell, commented "You used that body count, commanding officers did, as the metric and measurement of how successful you were."

-Secretary of Defense Charles Hagel states that U.S. commanders on the ground inflated body counts since this was how their success was judged.
-"You used that body count, commanding officers did, as the metric and measurement of how successful you were", hence providing a positive incentive for deliberate fabrication.
-During the Battle of Dak To and the Battle of the Slopes, one company commander alleges after losing 78 men while finding 10 enemy bodies, the "enemy body count" figures were deliberately re-written as 475 by General Westmoreland and released as official operational reports.
+Deliberate falsification of enemy casualties was also done by senior leadership to create a false impression of success, including by General William Westmoreland.
+During the Battle of Dak To and the Battle of the Slopes, one company commander states after losing 78 men while finding 10 enemy bodies, the "enemy body count" figures were deliberately re-written as 475 by General Westmoreland and released as official operational reports.

-Shelby Stanton stated that accurate assessments of PAVN and VC losses were largely impossible due to lack of corresponding statistics, the fact that allied ground units were often unable to confirm artillery and aerial kills, and gamesmanship practiced by units under pressure to "produce results".
-American losses were subject to statistical manipulation as well.
-For instance, dying soldiers put aboard medical evacuation helicopters were often counted as only wounded in unit after-action tables.